File IQ Installation for AWS EC2

 5. In the Confirm/Authenticate Directory Service dialog box, enter your Active Directory administrator username and password and click Submit.

-6. Wait until the joining process is complete and the Volume Selection page displays.
+6. Wait until the joining process is complete and the Volume Selection page is displayed.

-7. Select all volumes you want to access from the File IQ appliance and click Continue.
+7. Select all volumes you wish to access from the File IQ appliance and click Continue.

-8. Wait until the volume configuration is complete and the Domain Configuration page displays.
+8. Wait until the volume configuration is complete and the Domain Configuration page is displayed.

-9. Enable all the trusted domains you want to monitor users from and click Continue.
+9. Enable all the trusted domains you wish to monitor users from and click Continue.

-11. Click Finish to complete the Active Directory configuration.
+11. Click Finish to finish the Active Directory configuration.

 You have successfully joined Active Directory.